go-vela/docs/docs/reference/installation/worker/worker.md

 ### VELA_QUEUE_ROUTES

-This configuration variable is used by the [queue component](/docs/reference/installation/server/queue.md) for the worker.
+This configuration variable is used by the [queue component](/docs/reference/installation/queue.md) for the worker.

 This variable sets the unique channels or topics to pull workloads from.

 The variable can be provided as a comma-separated `list` (i.e. `myRoute1,myRoute2`).

 The worker will update its own database record using the provided queue routes.
-If you wish to control worker routes solely using API / Database, supply `""` or `"/docs/usage/tour/"`.
+If you wish to control worker routes solely using API / Database, supply `""` or `"NONE"`.

 :::note
 This variable has a default value of `vela`.